tobega/tailspin-v0/Notes.md

 - Composer failures should contain better error information.
 Partial parsing?
 - Strings should not be comparable in a range match, they should always be compared according to explicit collators.
 - In array selectors, first and last should respond to ::raw
+- Syntax for extending structure types
+- Extract pieces from an n-D-subview: Lens of list of multidimensional lenses.
+Lenses as data.
+Relative lenses.
+Or just make processors?
+- default parameters

 #### Confusing
 * It is a bit difficult to create generic code handling untyped numbers.
 Perhaps it should be?